Evaluating the Community Parks Initiative

 The Community Parks Initiative (CPI) is a $285 million renovation and revitalization effort spearheaded by the New York City Department of Parks and Recreation.

-Under this grant, CUNY will work with NYU to collect and share data from residents in neighborhoods from the five sites in East Harlem and the South Bronx.
-Specifically, residents will be surveyed on key supplemental issues, such as fat, beverage, fruit, and vegetable intake; knowledge, attitudes, and beliefs about healthy eating and physical activity; community involvement; and awareness and use of community resources.
-Compared with data from control neighborhoods, the evaluation will provide a more thorough understanding of the impact of NYSHealth’s collective efforts to build healthy communities.
-In addition, CUNY will present its findings at relevant local, State, and national forums and publish these findings in peer-reviewed journals.
+Under this grant, CUNY worked with NYU to collect and share data from residents in neighborhoods from the five sites in East Harlem and the South Bronx.
+Specifically, residents were surveyed on key supplemental issues, such as fat, beverage, fruit, and vegetable intake; knowledge, attitudes, and beliefs about healthy eating and physical activity; community involvement; and awareness and use of community resources.
+Compared with data from control neighborhoods, the evaluation provided a more thorough understanding of the impact of NYSHealth’s collective efforts to build healthy communities.
+In addition, CUNY presented its findings at relevant local, State, and national forums and published these findings in peer-reviewed journals.